crewlinker/protoc-gen-dynamodb/README.md

 ## Done Backlog

+- [x] SHOULD test support of wrapper types (what about optional field with wrapper types?)
+- [x] SHOULD add a test that passes in empty (or half empty) attribute maps into unmarshal and unmarshalled struct to match what would be marshalled from from json.
 - [x] SHOULD match output field presence to that of json encoding
 - [x] SHOULD test with OneOf field
 - [x] SHOULD Make sure generated error handling prints the field name and a more descriptive error